ericnewton/many-lives/README.md

 There was a moment when I was unable to reproduce the working code from the interactive environment in the compiled environment.
-It appears to be well-known difference since I was able to find a StackOverflow article about it right away [3].
+It appears to be well-known difference since I was able to find a [StackOverflow article](https://stackoverflow.com/questions/3327532/haskell-pattern-matching-on-the-empty-set/3327561) about it right away.

 I attempted to compile and run the Haskell version using multiple CPUs, but the performance decreased, so I have that disabled in the reported numbers.

-Javascript
+### Javascript
---

 Javascript seems to go out of its way to be non-functional.
 The Life algorithm I chose is heavily dependent on Sets, to eliminate duplicate